 The bottom of a turtle's shell (called the plastron) is also used as an indicator for determining gender in turtles.
 Male turtles have a concave (curved in) plastron while females have a flat one.
 These shapes enable male turtles to more easily mount a female during mating, and they give females more room to hold eggs internally.

 Female turtles often have claws on their front feet that are short and stubby.
 Males (and specifically red-eared sliders and other aquatic turtles) have much longer claws on their front feet than females.
 This is because males utilize their claws when they are attempting to woo females to breed.
 During mating, the males will also grab the female's upper shells by using their long claws.

 The most common way to determine gender in a turtle is to look at the length of its tail.
 Female turtles have short and skinny tails while males sport long, thick tails, with their vent (cloaca) positioned closer to the end of the tail when compared to a female.
 It is, of course, easiest to determine the gender of a turtle when looking at its tail length if you have multiple turtles of both sexes to compare.

 Using Markings and Coloration to Determine Gender

-All red-eared sliders have predominantly green bodies suffused with bright yellow streaking which won't help distinguish males from females.
-But there are other color indicators that may.
+All red-eared sliders have predominantly green bodies suffused with bright yellow streaking, which won't help distinguish males from females.
+But other color indicators may.
 The plastron is yellow with uneven, dark markings that are paired while the tail, legs, and head are green with thick yellow stripes.
 As red-eared sliders get older, many turn to a dark, almost black color and may obscure some or all of their yellow markings.
 This darker coloration is more common in male red-eared sliders.